 Realistic climate simulations require huge reserves of computational power.
 New algorithms allow interactions in the atmosphere to be modelled more rapidly, without loss of reliability.

 Deep neural networks have become ever more sophisticated and we are losing visibility into the reasoning process.
 The sheer multitude of variables and connections are so complex and beyond the cognitive absorption of any human being, that the results pose a concern of trust.

-In its report Harnessing AI for the Earth, World Economic Forum recommends that researchers continue to improve the reliability of AI, while admitting that it represents the “ fundamental and most pervasive emerging technology of our time” and able to electrify and propel Earth studies into a new dimension of possibilities.
+In its report Harnessing Artificial Intelligence for the Earth, World Economic Forum recommends that researchers continue to improve the reliability of Artificial Intelligence, while admitting that it represents the “ fundamental and most pervasive emerging technology of our time” and able to electrify and propel Earth studies into a new dimension of possibilities.

 While Artificial Intelligence can be intimidating and frankly frightening, if used in climate science, it can be harnessed to benefit the future of humanity and the planet.